Vegetation Analysis Band Combination

-This band combination offers information and color contrast for bare soil and vegetation detection.
-It is suitable for studies of vegetation and is extensively used in, crop monitoring, infestation detection and management, and timber management.
+The Vegetation Analysis band combination (SWIR1, NIR, Red) offers information and color contrast for bare soil and vegetation detection.
+It is suitable for studies of vegetation and is extensively used in, EOSDA Crop Monitoring, infestation detection and management, and timber management.
 Crops in arid regions, coniferous and deciduous forests appear with a gradually darker green dynamic, while irrigated and healthy vegetation appears with a light green.
 Soils appear as mauve, tan and brown.

 SWIR1 in the band combination is sensitive to changes in water content in the leaf-tissue (turgidity).
 It is responsive to the moisture difference in soil and vegetation where, as the water content increases its reflectance decreases.
 This band is instrumental in determining plant vigor and differentiating succulents from woody vegetation.
 It is also sensitive to the presence or absence of hematite or ferric iron in rocks where the reflectance increases as the hematite or ferric iron increases.
 It separates between clouds (dark toned) and ice/snow (light toned).